OpenTreeOfLife/peyotl/installation/index.md

     $ source my-env/bin/activate

 If you do not use virtualenv, you'll need to install [pip](https://pypi.python.org/pypi/pip) (virtualenv installs pip for you).
+Note that you'll have to run the `source` command in every shell that needs to use this virtualenv.

 To install the dependencies: